ladisk/pyEMA/README.rst

     a.select_poles()

 The stability chart displayes calculated poles and the user can hand-pick the stable ones.
 Reconstruction is done on-the-fly.
-In this case the reconstruction is not necessary since the user can access FRF matrix and modal constant matrix:
+In this case the reconstruction is not necessary since the user can access the FRF matrix and modal constant matrix:

 ::